apache/cloudstack-www/docs/index.md

 ![](new-blog-dir.png)

-4. Next, you can drag/drop or select this entire folder in the `blog` directory of your newly created Github branch (https://github.com/apache/cloudstack-www/tree/new-blog-post/blog):
+4. Next, you can drag/drop or select this entire folder in the `blog` directory of your newly created GitHub branch (https://github.com/apache/cloudstack-www/tree/new-blog-post/blog):

 ![](blog-dir.png)